fjodborg/finhouse/README.md

 You can optionally specify the target for the binary, that way it speeds up the compile time for native by a lot.

-## Known Issues

-- [ ] Fix state saving on exit on chrome.
-    - Currently chrome only saves the state every 10 seconds, however it should also save on shutdown/refresh like firefox does.
-- [ ] Javascript file needs "./" to work with github page.
-- [ ] Cache gets reset when main struct has been modified.
-- [ ] Reference counted Cells are deserialized to default or previous value when loading the page.
-However they should all reference the same.
-Workaround is currently implemented.
-- [ ] Floating point inaccuracies/fluctuations in current calculations when sliding some parameters.
-- [ ] If you leave in e.g. % or Dkk the field is not accepted.
-Can be solved by expanding the custom parser.
-- [ ] Interest deduction entry is not correct, since it varies over time (Depends on loan), thus should be plotted instead.

 ## Roadmap
 - [ ] Create regression tests.